-If freight or charter rates drop below the profit margin then considering laying up may be an effective solution.
+If freight or charter rates drop below the profit margin, laying up may be a practical solution.

 The decision-making to lay up a vessel means that the cost savings need to be reviewed.
 Doing this ensures the correct lay-up solution is identified to keep the ship in the best condition for reactivation.
 When considering lay-up costs, initial lay-up & remobilisation charges add to the budget.
 A review of the planned maintenance system would also be advisable for longer-term hot or warm lay-up.
 A careful examination of hours-based maintenance since machinery is less frequently used.

 As a starting point, the below table indicates what savings can be expected when considering lay-up.
 Reviewing the vessel’s monthly budget against these figures makes it possible to determine indicative budget savings.

 It depends upon geographical location and popularity to a large extent in determining the lay-up costs.
 For example, European developed countries tend to cost more for both wharf & anchorages, while Asia charges less.
 However, more cost-effective solutions can be found in Europe for port and anchorage if required.
 In addition, many countries do not encourage cold lay-up but require minimum or lower manning.
 Because of this, the number of locations currently available for cold lay-up is reduced.
 Therefore, for long-term lay-up, Asia becomes more cost-effective, and clients tend to look favourably upon it, especially in coordination with a dry-dock.
 Speak to MLS about what is available in your preferred region.